 Glen was the inaugural chair of the Science and Technology AOLE, working with schools across Wales to develop the Curriculum for Wales.

-Cathryn is the Strategic Lead for LLC, with responsibility for developing standards in these areas across the region.
-She has over 20 years teaching experience across the secondary and all-through phase in a range of school settings.
+Andy is the Lead for LLC, with responsibility for developing standards in these areas across the region.
+He has 20 years’ teaching experience across the secondary phase in a range of school settings, both within and outside South Wales.
+He is particularly excited to be supporting schools in a time of extensive change at a national level, and where literacy has never been more important, nor as under threat, at a global level.

-Sonja Barnard - Strategic Adviser for Humanities, Health and Wellbeing
+Sonja Barnard - Area Lead for Health and Well-being

-Prior to joining Central South Consortium in November 2019 as strategic adviser for Humanities, Health and Wellbeing, Sonja worked as a primary school teacher for 18 years within Cardiff.
+Prior to joining Central South Consortium in November 2019 as Area Lead for Health and Well-being, Sonja worked as a primary school teacher for 18 years within Cardiff.
 Throughout her teaching career, she has taken on various leadership roles and worked in a diverse range of school settings, teaching children with a wealth of differing skills, needs and interests.

 She completed her Masters in Education: Professional Practice, in 2008 and during this study, developed a special interest in curriculum design and innovation.
 She is passionate about developing independent learning and thinking skills.

-Since 2015, Sonja has been involved in the Pioneer network, working alongside the Welsh Government as a curriculum pioneer, helping to shape and develop the Area of Learning and Experience for Humanities.
+Since 2015, Sonja has been involved in the Pioneer network, working alongside the Welsh Government as a curriculum pioneer, helping to shape and develop the Areas of Learning and Experience.

 Outside of work, Sonja has a keen interest in travel and enjoys exploring new places and cultures.

-Ruth is the Strategic Adviser for the Foundation Phase and Primary Literacy, with responsibility for developing standards in these areas across the region.
+Ruth is the Area Lead for Foundation Learning, with responsibility for developing standards in these areas across the region.
 She has over 20 years teaching experience across the primary phase in a diverse range of school settings.

 Throughout her career, Ruth has led many areas of learning including music, RE, literacy, foundation phase and ALN, with ten years’ experience as a SENCo.
 She has previously been co- opted as a member of SACRE, written a national RE agreed- syllabus and been part of a number of working parties for the Welsh Government.
 Currently she is part of the foundation phase group that is considering ‘enabling steps’ for 3-4 year olds as part of the Curriculum for Wales.